AdaCore/spark2014/lrm/source/packages.rst

 *external variable* if it is Volatile or is declared with an Ada Address, Import, or Export specification (either using an aspect or a pragma).

-An external variable is external volatile state if it is specified with volatile True otherwise it is external non-volatile state.

-If it is a volatile variable it has to be specified as an input only or an output only external state.
+If a variable is volatile it is external and has to be specified as an input only or an output only external state.
 The Boolean Input_Only and Output_Only are used for this specification.

+.. centered:: **Static Semantics**

+#.
+A varible which is Volatile or has one of the Ada aspects Import or Export,
+   or the Ada aspect Address specified in its declaration is an external variable.

 .. centered:: **Legality Rules**